Ujenyhu/Ujenyhu/README.md

 ---
 <h3 align="center">About Me 👨‍💻</h3>
  <p align="center">
-   Whether it's creating web applications, or designing dependable APIs or microservices, I enjoy the challenge of solving problems through code.
+   Whether it's creating web applications, or designing dependable APIs, I enjoy the challenge of solving problems through code.
 I am an avid learner and very keen on using secured engineering principles to bring ideas to life! 💡<br>
    When i am not coding or reading, any other fun thing i do is watch movies or sleep.😉